 Two programs are available.
 A four-year Bachelor in Aviation Technology, and a two-year Associate in Aviation Technology.

-Both programs give the student beginning level skills in flight or maintenance.
+Individualized majors are available as described in the previous section

 The airpark is located about 1.2 miles from the central campus.
 Students are expected to provide their own transportation to and from the airpark.